sayhisam1/Stitch/README.md

 - Support for Roblox Actors for multithreading
 - Helper methods to enable distributing tasks over many frames (prevents lagspikes)
 - Complete docs
+- A plugin frontend to make Stitch incredibly easy to work with